The-Baltimore-Transgender-Alliance/bta-site/_people/jamie.md

 position: Writer/ Poet
 email: jamie.grace@bmoretransalliance.com
 phone: 555-555-5555
-pronouns: She/her/hers & They/them/theirs
+pronouns: They/them/theirs & She/her/hers
 image: /assets/images/people/jamie.jpg
 ---
-Jamie Grace is that bitch.
+Jamie Grace is BTA’s on staff writer.
+She started working with the organization when she was still 17, reading poems in the rain at rallies & vigils & protests; she is still reading & writing in protest today.